Faeryn/Outward_LocalizationExtension/README.md

 ```
 LocalizationManager.Instance.GetLoc($"{YourMod.GUID}.some.key.with_parameter", "param1", "param2");
 ```
+In case you don't provide a language file for each language, you should also add a file named `default.txt` into the `lang` folder containing the name of your fallback language (which will be used for unsupported languages).
+Default is `English` if the file is missing.

 ### For everyone else
 If you are not a mod developer, you can most likely ignore this mod.